AmazingAng/WTF-Solidity/Languages/en/48_TransparentProxy_en/readme.md

 ## Summary

-In this lesson, we introduced the "selector clash" in proxy contracts and how to avoid this problem using transparent proxy.
+In this lesson, we introduced the "selector clash" in proxy contracts and how to avoid this problem using a transparent proxy.
 The logic of transparent proxy is simple, solving the "selector clash" problem by restricting the admin's access to the logic contract.
-However, it has a drawback that every time a user calls a function, there is an additional check for whether or not the caller is the admin, which consumes more gas.
-Nevertheless, transparent proxy are still the solution chosen by most project teams.
+However, it has a drawback; every time a user calls a function, there is an additional check for whether or not the caller is the admin, which consumes more gas.
+Nevertheless, transparent proxies are still the solution chosen by most project teams.

 In the next lesson, we will introduce the general Universal Upgradeable Proxy Standard (UUPS), which is more complex but consumes less gas.